 Final Say About MyQ Smart Garage

-Priced at around $70 to $80 on the company’s website, you can buy this cheaper from online retailers such as Amazon, where you can get it for around $20 less.
+Priced at around $70 to $80 on the company’s website, you can buy this cheaper from online retailers such as Amazon.
 At that price, MyQ Smart Garage is one of the most affordable smart garage openers that you can retrofit to an existing mechanism.
 It delivers the same set of features that you have come to expect from these devices and it does the job of letting you know when your garage door is open and allows you to close it from anywhere in the world.

 Garageio vs. MyQ Smart Garage: Which One Should You Buy?